jaycarleton23/pinteresting/README.md

 This is the pinteresting sample application for
 (*One Month Rails*)(http://JasonCarleton.com)

-I'm testing out uploading to github
+*I'm testing out uploading to github* it worked :)

 by (Jason Carleton)(http://Jasoncarleton.com)